SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 Instead of going straight to the coding part, it's better to make some context.
 Let's start with a bit of history.

 ## Brief history

 C++ is a programming language made by Bjarne Stroustrup at Bell Labs, starting in 1979.

-It was not created from the ground up, but it was rather an **evolution** of the already existing C language (created by Dennis Ritchie), with the main goal of adding OOP (Object Oriented Programming) support, which was not present in C.
+It was not created from the ground up, but it was rather an **evolution** of the already existing C language (created by Dennis Ritchie), with the main goal of adding the new OOP (Object Oriented Programming) *programming paradigm* support, which was not present in C.

 C++ was standardized in 1998, and since then several updates has been made.
 C++11 in particular added a huge number of new capabilities, and new upgrades to the language